SergioJr-C/To-Do-List/README.md

 -To access by cell phone, simply allow the Apache server through the firewall and place the local IPV4 IP of the machine where you are hosting your application locally.

--If you try to run the application on another device on the same network and the request is refused, go to apache> config> Apache (httpd-xampp.conf) and change the document:
+-If you try to run the application on another device on the same network (on your cell phone for example) and the request is refused, go to apache> config> Apache (httpd-xampp.conf) and change the document:

     <Directory "C:/xampp/phpMyAdmin">